Are LLM Evaluators Really Narcissists? Sanity Checking Self-Preference Evaluations: Methodology

 \subsection{The Need for an \textbf{Evaluator Quality Baseline}}

 If the \textbf{ILSP} term controls bias, how can we characterize the distribution that produces it?
 All examples which fall into this subset are examples where a judge model produced a verifiably incorrect or relatively inferior response.
 This subset introduces a covariate on evaluations based on the judge's task-related capability.
 We assert that this deficit in capability influences the voting behavior of the judge.
 This is analogous to a student's performance on a multiple choice exam (pairwise preference), which may be lower-bounded by their performance in a free response setting (generative task).
 This student's ``multiple-choice'' behavior may manifest as pure aleatory uncertainty or deference to shallow heuristics.
-Research on uncertainty quantification has shown that while evaluator errors do depend on task accuracy \citep{kalaiWhyLanguageModels2025,duZhuJiuKnowledgeFairerPlatform2024,sychevWhenLLMApprehensive2025}, the mechanisms which drive such errors vary by model, task, and context.
+Research on uncertainty quantification has shown that while evaluator errors do depend on task accuracy \cite{kalaiWhyLanguageModels2025,duZhuJiuKnowledgeFairerPlatform2024,sychevWhenLLMApprehensive2025}, the mechanisms which drive such errors vary by model, task, and context.

+We begin with an outcome-driven definition of self-preference: self-preference bias in LLM judges is the \textit{excess probability} that a judge favors its own inferior output over a similarly inferior output from another model.

-Regardless of the specific mechanism, what remains constant is a need to test this subset against a control group.
-If self-preference bias drives voting behavior under uncertainty, then the voting behaviors on \textbf{ILSP} examples would differ based on whether a judge is evaluating itself or not.
+Regardless of the specific mechanism, what remains constant is a need to test the judge's behaviors in a control setting.
+If self-preference bias drives voting behavior under uncertainty, then the voting behaviors on \textbf{ILSP} examples should differ based on whether a judge is evaluating itself or not.
 To demonstrate self-preference bias, we need a baseline to compare against, to measure on a per-example basis how much \textit{more} a judge would prefer its own incorrect response, versus that of a proxy model of similar capability.
 In the latter case, there is no ``self'' for the judge to prefer, but the example context retains its uncertainty-provoking difficulty.

 To isolate true self-bias, we introduce the \textit{Evaluator Quality Baseline}.
 We define a proxy model $K$ and a capability-matched subset $\mathcal{X}_K$ where $K$ and $J$ share identical oracle indicators against reference $R$: